pbalinov/QuitRunningApps/README.md

 Web page: https://quitrunningapps.noavis-dev.eu

 To Do:
-+ Add settings to ignore selected apps from being closed.
++ done Add settings to ignore selected apps from being closed.
-+ Minimize and restore window fix.
++ done Minimize and restore window fix.
 - Wait for apps to qiut before closing our own app.

 Later: